mromundset/Scandinavian_Flavor_Networks_Overview/README.md

 ## Overview

 This project explores how flavor compounds have evolved across time and region in Scandinavian cuisine.
+The team is supervised by Professor Tangherlini (UC Berkeley), and consists of both undergraduate and graduate students.
 The pipeline processes scanned cookbook PDFs, extracts and translates recipes, maps ingredients to a flavor compound database, and produces insights through neural network models.

 ---